When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ1: How to construct cybersecurity-oriented domain LLMs?

 \subsection{Key Technologies in Constructing Domain LLMs}

-LLMs, leveraging the transformer architecture and self-supervised pre-training strategies~\cite{vaswani2017attention,radford2018improving,brown2020language}, demonstrate superior comprehension and content generation capabilities.
-However, developing a specialized LLM for cybersecurity from scratch would require substantial computational resources, impractical for most research teams.
-Fortunately, existing general LLMs already acquired broad knowledge and exhibit remarkable generalization~\cite{touvron2023llama,touvron2023llama2,yang2023baichuan,jiang2024mixtral}.
-By integrating these pre-trained LLMs with cybersecurity-specific datasets for training purposes, we can adopt a more efficient approach to empower the models.
-This methodology not only significantly reduces the computational demands of pre-training but also maximizes the utilization of the knowledge already learned by LLMs, thus enhancing the models' capability to comprehend and execute cybersecurity-related tasks, such as automated threat detection, vulnerability identification, and security policy recommendation.
+LLMs have demonstrated remarkable language understanding and generation capabilities by leveraging the transformer architecture and self-supervised pre-training strategies~\cite{vaswani2017attention,radford2018improving,brown2020language}.
+However, developing a specialized LLM for cybersecurity from scratch requires a lot of computational resources, which is impractical for most research teams.
+Fortunately, existing general LLMs have acquired extensive knowledge and demonstrated excellent generalization capabilities \cite{touvron2023llama,touvron2023llama2,yang2023baichuan,jiang2024mixtral}. \textbf{By combining these pre-trained LLMs with domain datasets for training, we can adopt a more efficient approach to enhance the model's cybersecurity capabilities.} This approach not only significantly reduces the computational demands of pre-training, but also maximizes the use of the knowledge that LLMs have learned.
+Thereby, the model can understand and perform cybersecurity-related tasks, such as automated threat detection, vulnerability identification, and security policy recommendations.

-To adapt general LLLs to cybersecurity, researchers primarily employ two methodologies: continual pre-training and supervised fine-tuning.
+To apply general LLMs to cybersecurity, researchers mainly employ two approaches: continual pre-training (CPT) and supervised fine-tuning (SFT).

-\textbf{Continual pre-training} involves further training of already pre-trained LLMs using a large volume of unlabeled domain-specific data~\cite{yıldız2024investigating,zhang2024leveraging,wu2024continual,ibrahim2024simple}.
-This method aims to improve the model's understanding and application of domain knowledge, significantly enhancing its broad applicability within the cybersecurity field.
-Continual pre-training is based on the core assumption that even after extensive pre-training, models retain the potential for further enhancement, particularly regarding their performance across specific domains or tasks.
-The process typically involves several key steps: firstly, selecting a dataset that represents the characteristics of the target domain appropriately; secondly, determining the strategy for continual pre-training; and lastly, executing the pre-training, adjusting the model architecture or optimization algorithms if necessary, to adapt to new training objectives.
+\textbf{Continual pre-training} involves further training of pre-trained LLMs using a large amount of unlabeled domain-specific data~\cite{yıldız2024investigating,zhang2024leveraging,wu2024continual,ibrahim2024simple}.
+This method aims to improve the model's understanding and application of domain knowledge, significantly improving its broad applicability within the cybersecurity field.
+CPT is based on the core assumption that even after extensive pre-training, the model still has the potential for further enhancement, especially in specific domains or tasks.
+The process usually involves several key steps: first, select a dataset that can appropriately represent the characteristics of the target domain; second, determine the strategy for continuous pre-training; and finally, perform pre-training and adjust the model architecture or optimization algorithm as needed to adapt to the new training objectives.